Noblesville Milling Company Mill

-Noblesville Milling Company Mill, also known as the Model Mill, is a historic grinding mill located at Noblesville, Hamilton County, Indiana.
-The original section was built about 1872, and subsequently expanded to cover 1/2 a city block.
+Noblesville Milling Company Mill, also known as the Model Mill, is a historic grinding mill located at Noblesville, Indiana.
+The original section was built in about 1872, and subsequently expanded to cover 1/2 a city block.
 It is a large brick structure, with the largest section being four stories tall.
 It includes a water tower built about 1903.
 It was originally built as a planing mill, but later converted to a grinding mill to produce flour.

 It was listed on the National Register of Historic Places in 2001.